micahwoods/atcweb3/content/post/the-annual-reshuffling-of-top-posts/index.md

 There are hundreds of posts on the ATC website.
 [Topics](/#tags) range from the [2 green system](/tag/2-green-system/), [aeration](/tag/aeration/), and [algae](/tag/algae/) to [winter](/tag/winter/), [writing](/tag/writing/), and [zoysia](/tag/zoysia/).

-Some posts get a lot more views that others, and about once a year I update [this list](/#top-posts) of top posts.
+Some posts get a lot more views than others, and about once a year I update [this list](/#top-posts) of top posts.

 These aren't just the [posts from the last calendar year](/post/top-10-posts-2023/) that got the most views.
 No, these are the posts---with no restriction on date of publication---that got the most views in the past two years.
-It's more like the top posts on the blog of all time, with an extreme weighting toward what's been read recently.
+It's more like the top posts on the blog of all time, with an extreme weighting toward what's been most read recently.

 Without further ado, this is the reshuffle.